Hydrosols & Floral Waters: Applications, Benefits and Industrial Relevance - CitSpray

 • Mild aromatic profile

-They are gentler than essential oils and generally safer for direct skin application (depending on plant type and formulation).
+They are gentler than essential oils and generally safer for direct skin application.

 Parameter Hydrosols Essential Oils